-AU students are not permitted to act as invigilators for other AU students without the written permission of the Coordinator of Enrolment, Records, and Examination Services.
-Students at other schools are also not permitted to act as an invigilator unless the individual is a paid employee of an AU-approved invigilation centre or has been approved by the Coordinator of Enrolment, Records, and Examination Services.
+AU students are not permitted to act as invigilators for other AU students without the written permission of an authorized representative of AU as designated by the AU Registrar.
+Students at other schools are also not permitted to act as an invigilator unless the individual is a paid employee of an AU-approved invigilation centre or has been approved by an authorized representative of AU as designated by the AU Registrar.

 If these options are not available to you, email Examination Services Unit, Office of the Registrar.
 A staff member will help you determine a suitable location and an acceptable invigilator.
+If you would like to request an invigilator review, fill out the Invigilator Request Form and email it to invigilator_review@athabascau.ca